• blogangle-right

 • A legal representative

-• Member of upper management
+• Member of senior management

 • Team members that communicate with vendors on a daily basis